dharmendrachauhan-dev/Background_Changer/README.md

 # Tools Used
 This Project is made react + Vite and Tailwind

-# How To Install and Run the Project on your Device
+# How To Install and Run the Project on your computer Device

 # Step-1
 1) You can download whole folder through download just above the repo.